davenarchives/calculator-tkinter/README.md

   - `C`: Clears the display.
   - `=`: Evaluates the expression.

-## Customization
-- **Add More Functions**: Extend the calculator with additional functionality like square root, percentage, or trigonometric functions.
-- **Styling**: Customize the appearance by modifying button colors, fonts, or sizes.

 ## License
 This script is provided "as-is" for educational purposes.
 Feel free to modify and use it in your projects.